SkoolNotes/Taproot/2020ENG201/KBDiscussionNotes.md

 - Jackson says
 	- That the meeting of kurtz is ironic
 	- Builds up kurtzs, but when they meet him, it's anticlimatic
+- Daniel responds
+	- Talks about marlows changing perception of kurts
+	- Connects back to insanity
+		- nice one
+- Madeline rebuts
+	- did not